 4 Language concepts

-The Fortran standard is written in terms of a processor which includes the language translator (that is, the compiler or interpreter, and supporting libraries), the operating system (affecting, for example, how files are stored or which files are available to a program), and the hardware (affecting, for example, the machine representation of numbers or the availability of a clock).
+The Fortran standard, ISO/IEC 1539-1 -2 and -3, is written in terms of a processor which includes the language translator (that is, the compiler or interpreter, and supporting libraries), the operating system (affecting, for example, how files are stored or which files are available to a program), and the hardware (affecting, for example, the machine representation of numbers or the availability of a clock).
 The Fortran standard specifies how the contents of files are interpreted.
 The standard does not specify the size or complexity of a program that might cause a processor to fail.

 A program conforms to the Fortran standard if it uses only forms specified by the standard, and does so with the interpretation given by the standard.
 A subprogram is standard-conforming if it can be included in an otherwise standard-conforming program in a way that is standard conforming.